GameTheory-/android-admob-tutorial/README.md

-# Android Admob Tutorial
+## Android Admob Tutorial

-This is a sample app for educational purpose.
-This will demonstrate how to setup admob in your android app.
+This is a sample app to demonstrate how to setup admob in your android app.

 ### Project Page with Tutorial